History of the Iona Community and Camas

 Camas is run by the Iona Community, an ecumenical Christian community committed to seeking peace and justice.
 The Camas Centre contributes to this vision by enhancing the lives of young people experiencing challenging and often disadvantaged lives, with a particular focus on the personal development of young people and on work with vulnerable groups.

 As well as Camas, the Iona Community maintains two other residential centres: Iona Abbey and the MacLeod Centre, both on Iona.
-The Abbey is re-opening in 2021 after a fabulous renovation.
+The Abbey re-opened in 2021 after a fabulous renovation.
 The MacLeod Centre is currently closed.
 The Iona Community’s administrative headquarters are in Glasgow, and the mainland work and interests of the Community include work with young people, the Wild Goose Resource Group, a regular magazine (Coracle) and a publishing house (Wild Goose Publications)

 Introduction to Camas